Dharani05138/data-analyst-project/README.md

-# data-analyst-project
+# Data-Analyst-Project
-identifying customer segments
+Identifying Customer Segments
 📊 Project: Identifying Customer Segments in Data Analytics

 1. Introduction

    Customer segmentation is the process of dividing customers into distinct groups based on common characteristics such as demographics, behavior, interests, or purchasing patterns.
 The goal is to understand customers better and personalize strategies for marketing, sales, and service.

 For example:
 	•	A retail store may segment customers into “bargain hunters”, “loyal premium buyers”, and “occasional spenders”.